Skip advert

 Advertisement - Article continues below

-As mentioned, along with the six-speed manual is a new eight-speed dual-clutch transmission that’s designed specifically for the i30 N and the closely related Kona N and Veloster N available in overseas markets.
+As mentioned, along with the six-speed manual is an eight-speed dual-clutch transmission that’s designed specifically for the i30 N and the closely related Kona N and Veloster N available in overseas markets.
 It’s a wet-clutch unit that isn’t just designed for fast shifts – it also facilitates various new software-based modes that have questionable names, but essentially give you direct access to full-bore upshifts without any torque dip (and therefore a corresponding snap) and a clever adaptive set-up tuned specifically for track driving.

 Drive is then sent to the front wheels via an electronically controlled limited-slip diff that, while effective, doesn’t quite give the N vacuum-like front-end grip.